 The following guidelines are designed to offer you the best French learning experience possible.
 We would like to ensure that all students benefit from the same learning opportunities and evaluation measures in a course appropriate to their level of French at registration.
-For general information regarding our placement test, undergraduate programs and course offerings, please consult: https://www.french.utoronto.ca/undergraduate
+For general information regarding our placement test, undergraduate programs, and course offerings, please consult the French Website.